Updated: June 27, 2023

 Personally, going to the cinemas has been my way to unwind after a busy schedule.
 For a few hours, I escape reality and immerse myself in another world.
 I guess there’s really truth to the saying, “Relax.
 See a movie.”

 My habit of regularly watching movies started when I was in college.
 I lived in a dormitory just a few steps away from the university cinema, the UP Film Center.
 So there was no need to go out of the campus and visit the mall.

-Through the years, the costs of going to the movies had significantly risen.
-That’s why I make sure that I plan my expenses, so that I would always have budget to go to the cinemas.
+Through the years, the costs of going to the movies have significantly risen.
+That’s why I make sure that I plan my expenses so that I would always have a budget to go to the cinemas.

 Read the critics and solicit movie reviews from friends.